Mcnultythomas/FitBitAnalytics/README.md

 Uploading the clean data into MySQL workbench, and ensure data loads in/look correctly.

-For ease of life, I initially used the 'table data import' on my MySQL application available, MySQL Workbench.
+For ease of life, I initially used the 'table data import' on my MySQL application available, MySQL Workbench when available.